Julio Iglesias reflects on a life that ‘has been a miracle’

 The “magical” accident — as he calls it today — stripped him of his physical strength and his life as he knew it, but it also gave him a greater awareness of other people’s struggles and helped him learn to fight, to listen, to look people in the eye.
 “You see life differently, you learn to live again,” Iglesias says.

-It also put him in the path of music.
+It also set him on the path of music.
 While Iglesias was struggling to move his arms and fingers, his physician-father’s assistant gave him an old guitar as a gift.

 “I learned five or six harmonies from a music book that I had, don’t think I learned much more than that because I couldn’t move my fingers that fast.
 That is why my first songs have two or three harmonies,” the singer recalls with a laugh.